Catholicism and Zionism: Jewish Zionist commentary

 Israelis tend to generally view the Vatican as too pro-Palestinian.
 A Vatican diplomatic source once said: "The Israelis believe that we never support them enough.
 But they demand unconditional support, which we cannot give".

-In a 2018 article for the Jerusalem Center for Security and Foreign Affairs, Arno Tausch claimed that the text of Acts 1:6–7, right before the ascension of Jesus, is "a very telling and direct contradiction of Catholic anti-Zionism" and refers to "the restoration of Eretz Israel (Note: "Land of Israel" in Hebrew.)".
-In those verses, Jesus' disciples ask him “Lord, are you at this time going to restore the kingdom to Israel?”, to which he replies “It is not for you to know the times or dates the Father has set by his own authority."
-Tausch concludes that "if Catholics take the notion of the dialogue with Judaism seriously, they cannot shy away from defending the Jewish state’s right to exist."

 In a February 2024 article for the Catholic Herald, Peter Oppenheimer partially defended ongoing Israeli operations in Gaza, and critiqued the effectiveness and sincerity of statements about the Gaza war from the Vatican, questioning whether they genuinely aim to promote peace or serve to enhance the Church’s moral authority.

 In March 2025, the American rabbi Shmuley Boteach visited the Vatican and met with its secretary of state Cardinal Pietro Parolin.
 Boteach described his goal as "to persuade the church to formally recognize Israel as the biblical birthright of the Jewish people".
 What came of the meeting is unknown.

 After the death of Pope Francis in April 2025, Droy Eydar, writing for Israel Hayom, stated that the pope "bears significant responsibility for the rise in global antisemitism since October 7".